-It's spring, and that means the animals of the world are in motion again — flying, swimming, running and crawling to their summer homes and breeding grounds.
-The Nature Conservancy is celebrating this annual pageant of nature with our list of the “Top Five Must-See Migrations” in Maryland and DC.
+Each year, season migrations put the animals of the world in motion — flying, swimming, running, and crawling to their summer or winter homes and breeding grounds.
+The Nature Conservancy is celebrating this pageant of nature with our list of the “Top Five Must-See Migrations” in Maryland and DC.

 When people “migrate” to the shore for their summer vacations, a crab feast is often on the agenda.
 But did you know the crabs of the Chesapeake Bay also make their own migration?